 Intended to be a dynamic and growing educational resource, WiB welcomes all comments and suggestions about any people, places and sciences not already covered on the site.
 We are keen to have any information relating to those whose experiences are often missed in traditional accounts of the science and industry behind biotechnology, including women and those based in developing countries.

 Designed to illuminate the dramatic changes that biotechnology has brought and is bringing to the treatment of disease, WiB aims to empower patients by providing information that can help them become better informed about their illnesses and therapeutic options.

 About the Managing Editor

-Dr Lara Marks, D.Phil, Oxford, is the managing editor of 'What is Biotechnology?'
+Dr Lara Marks, D.Phil, Oxford, Fellow of the Royal Society of Biology, is the managing editor of 'What is Biotechnology?'
 A historian of medicine by training, Dr Marks has a wide expertise in academic research and has worked for Silico Research, a research consultancy advising on alliances between pharmaceutical and biotechnology companies.